hollali/hollali/README.md

 - 🔎 You can also checkout my portfolio website at <a href="https://hollali.netlify.app/" style="text-decoration: none;">Portfolio</a>

-- 💬 Ask me about PHP, Python, C++, C, Next JS, React Native and  Bash.
+- 💬 Ask me about PHP, Python, C++, C, Next JS, React Native ,Flutter and  Bash.

 - ⚡ Fun fact : I am a  hardworking,  I think funny and also collabrative individual.
 </div>